mohamed-khalaf9/E-Commerce-Console-App/README.md

   ![E-Commerce-Console-App3 drawio (3)](https://github.com/user-attachments/assets/74e5d7e8-6762-4aa2-89bc-e1b3355c0f85)

 ## Design Patterns, Code Quality, and Principles:
- Throughout the development of this project, we focused on writing clean, maintainable, and scalable code by applying **MVC** as architectural and design patterns and adhering to **SOLID principles** and Object-Oriented Programming (OOP) concepts.
+ Throughout the development of this project, we focused on writing clean, maintainable, and scalable code by applying **MVC** as architectural pattern and design patterns and adhering to **SOLID principles** and Object-Oriented Programming (OOP) concepts.
 This approach ensured that our code was easy to extend, modify, and maintain as the project grew.
  - **Design patterns:**